google_counter

 This clinic specializes in integrative cancer care involving the use of conventional oncology and advanced biological therapies.
 The method has more than 40 years of experience and is aimed at strengthening the immune system and reducing the side effects of first-line treatment.
 The protocols were developed to provide effective immunity in patients with primary liver cancer or advanced HCC.

-Hyperthermia Center Munster
+Hyperthermia Center Hannover

 A Medical Journey: Every Step of the Way With Booking Health